one-ware/one-ware.com/docs/studio/02-changelog.md

 - Fix possible terminal crash
 - Change default terminal on MacOS zo zsh (if available)
 - Open .GHW and .FST with GTKWave by default, if it is available
-- Extensions will no longer lose their settings if they turn incompatible
+- Extensions will no longer lose their settings if they are incompatible because of IDE update

 ## 0.18.3.0